gpjc-unirio/syp-app-eclipse/README.md

 ```
 In the 'value' attribute you must put the data base user password.

-* Server configuration: before start Tomncat, save the .war file into "webapps" directory them, run the server.
+* Server configuration: Before starting the Tomcat server, save the .war file into the "webapps" directory and run the server.
 After this, the software is ready to run.
+Case necessary, edit the BPMN file path (directory META-INF ''bpmn_directory.txt''.
+It is required to put the correct serve path information.
+If your Tomcat server runs applications inside of "webapps" folder, you do not need to do anything).

+## SYPApp Help (In portuguese)

+The [SYPApp's help](https://github.com/gpjc-unirio/syp-app/blob/main/docs/syp_help_v0.0.1.pdf) is in portuguese, the native language of the developers of this software.

 ## License